TD Garden - Boston Bruins

 The Gahden

-The Boston Bruins are the third oldest team in the NHL and were the first team based in the United States to join the league.
-67 individuals associated with the team have been enshrined in the Hockey Hall of Fame.
+The Boston Bruins are the third-oldest team in the NHL and were the first team based in the United States to join the league.
+60 individuals associated with the team have been enshrined in the Hockey Hall of Fame.
 The Bruins have won six Stanley Cups in their history, most recently in 2011.

-The TD Garden is only the third venue that the Bruins have called home in close to a century of competition, after the Boston Arena (now called Matthews Arena) and the Boston Garden.
+The TD Garden is only the third venue that the Bruins have called home in over a century of competition, after the Boston Arena (now called Matthews Arena) and the Boston Garden.
 Built just nine inches from its predecessor, it is named for its sponsor, TD Bank.
-In addition to serving as home to the Bruins and the NBA’s Boston Celtics, the Garden annually serves as host to the Beanpot Tournament and Hockey East Tournament, as well as numerous concerts and other events.
+In addition to serving as home to the Bruins and the NBA’s Boston Celtics, the Garden annually serves as host to the Beanpot Tournament and Hockey East Tournament.

 Food & Beverage 4